Offense

 Other Removal Grounds

-26100(a) may be divisible so must plead specifically to 25850 weapon to avoid a possible deportable firearms offense.
+26100(a) may be divisible so must plead specifically to a 25850 weapon to avoid a possible deportable firearms offense.
 160Section (a) refers to both 25850, which includes antiques and to F&G § 2006, which presumably does not.

-26100(b) refers to “any firearm” which should not be deportable.
+26100(b) and (d) refers to “any firearm” which should not be deportable.

 Advice and Comments